Ranamzes/status-activity-bar-toggle-vscode/README.md

 ## Installation

-You can install this extension directly from the Visual Studio Code Marketplace.
+You can install this extension directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=remart.status-activity-bar-toggle).

 1. Launch Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon in the sidebar.
-3. Search for "Status&Activity Bar Toggle."
+3. Search for "Bar Toggle Status & Activity"
 4. Click the Install button.

 Alternatively, you can install it from the command line: